Kadiatou24-Diallo/CrypPhish-AI/README.md

 # CrypPhish-AI
-A Hybrid AI and Blockchain Framework for Phishing Email Detection and Secure Communication.
+A Hybrid Framework for Phishing Email Detection and Secure Communication Using AI and Blockchain.